Two Ways to Sync Contacts from Android to Gmail

 There is also a way whereby you can sync your contacts to your Gmail account on Android using just your mobile phone.
 You can do this simply by following these steps:

-- Choose your Gmail account from the e-mail accounts Setup page.
+- 4. Choose your Gmail account from the email accounts setup page.

 Part 3.
 Other Ways to Backup Android Contacts

-Smartphone users as a whole never want to lose their contacts, however sometimes due to human error or a program glitch or sheer mistake, it does happen.
+Smartphone users as a whole never want to lose their contacts; however, sometimes, due to human error or a program glitch or sheer mistake, it does happen.
 So it is pertinent for you to desire to have a backup of your contacts before entrusting the rest into the hands of an online backup program, in this case, your Gmail accounts.
-It is not about being paranoid; it is just a case of taking precaution to avoid the loss of contacts while you sync Android to Gmail account.
+It is not about being paranoid; it is just a case of taking precautions to avoid the loss of contacts while you sync Android to Gmail account.

 Although there has been no record of such occurrence in the past from users who export contacts from Android to Gmail, it is still advisable to perform a backup.